 |Meet with a valuation specialist to determine a fair asking price for the real estate, assets, and inventory of your business.|

 |Retain a lawyer who can help you draft a non-disclosure agreement (NDA), review offers, and negotiate terms.|

 Would you like us to help you find your exit team?
-Use the search tool at the bottom of your screen to connect with pros who can support you through your sale.
+Use the search tool below to connect with pros who can support you through your sale.

 Interested in articles and advice to simplify the sale of your business?
 Log into your owner’s portal to learn how to find buyers, negotiate terms, and attain a fair asking price for the business you’ve worked hard to build.